parstat/csweb-resources/README.md

 CSWeb eliminates the need to transfer data files by allowing users to instead transfer cases between client devices and a web server.
 CSEntry data entry applications that are configured to use CSWeb synchronization take advantage of Smart Synchronization, a feature that transfers only cases that are added or modified since the last successful synchronization.
 Smart Synchronization reduces data transfer costs and Internet bandwidth usage.
 CSWeb uses a MySQL database on the server to store the cases for the census or survey data entry instrument.
 Unlike a file based synchronization that requires application designers to manage the concatenation of data files, CSWeb allows users to download a single file containing all the cases for the data entry instrument (once the cases are transferred from the client devices to the server).

-## Installation in Ubuntu Server
+## Installation on Ubuntu 20.04
 ### Apache
 Apache is the most popular and stable web server for Ubuntu Linux.
-The Apache HTTP server for Ubuntu 20 provided by the apache2 package.
+The Apache HTTP server for Ubuntu 20 is provided by the apache2 package.
 To install apache2 on Ubuntu, open the terminal and execute:
 ```
 $ sudo apt-get update
 $ sudo apt-get install apache2